-I like to cook my cornbread in a cast iron skillet (Hello, girl with the IRON CAST here) because you get such a nice uniform crust and then that soft pillowy center.
-When cooking my cornbread in the cast iron, I always preheat my cast iron in the oven while it warms up.
-This allows the cast iron to have uniform heat when you pour the batter and then bake the bread.
-Once your batter is done and the oven (along with your skillet) are pre-heated, I remove the skillet with oven mitts (very hot!) and I use a stick of butter to coat the whole skillet.
+I like to cook my cornbread in a cast iron skillet (Hello, girl with the IRON CAST here).
+You get such a nice uniform crust and then that soft pillowy center.
+When cooking cornbread in the cast iron, I preheat my cast iron in the oven while it warms up.
+This allows the cast iron to have uniform heat when you pour the batter into the skillet.
+Once the oven (along with your skillet) are pre-heated, remove the skillet with oven mitts (very hot!).
+Use a stick of butter to coat the whole skillet.
 Hearing that sizzle is like music to my ears.

 Then you want to pour in your batter and pop her in the oven.
-You want to bake it for 20-25 minutes until you can insert a toothpick into the center and it comes out dry.
-Some people add a square of butter on top prior to baking so then it bakes with a nice golden brown top, but sometimes that comes out uneven.
-What I prefer to do is after 20 minutes when it’s finished baking, brush some melted butter on the top, then low broil it for about a minute to get that golden brown top.
+You want to bake it for 20-25 minutes, until you can insert a toothpick into the center and it comes out dry.
+After 20 minutes, when it’s finished baking, brush some melted butter on the top, then low broil it for about a minute to get that golden brown top.
 Totally optional, but totally worth it.

 You’re left with basically heaven in a pan.
-The cornbread can be enjoyed on it’s own, you can spread some butter on it, dip it in some chili, and what I really made it for… to make cornbread stuffing for Thanksgiving!
-(More on that later this week….)
+The cornbread can be enjoyed on it’s own, you can spread some butter on it, dip it in some chili.
+What I really made it for… to make cornbread stuffing for Thanksgiving!

 I guess I won’t ever be buying pre-made cornbread ever again and I’m totally ok with it.